LSSTDESC/chroma/results/catalog.md

 <img src="{{site.url}}/img/dS_p06.Euclid_350.png" width="650">

-The last plot here, for the Euclid telescope, is slightly misleading since we generated a catalog appropriate for LSST, and Euclid will be a much shallower experiment.
+The last plot here, for the Euclid telescope, is slightly misleading since we generated a catalog appropriate for LSST, and Euclid will be a much shallower survey.
 However, the peak of the Euclid chromatic PSF bias is around redshift 1.0, where Euclid will still be quite sensitive.
-Also notice that the symbol colors for this plot are represent LSST _r_ - _i_ color.
+Also notice that the symbol colors for this plot represent *LSST* _r_ - _i_ color.
+The proposed Euclid footprint will overlap the LSST footprint by about 5000 square degrees.

 Notice also that while chromatic biases are clearly correlated with _r_ - _i_, they aren't perfectly correlated.
 That is, for a given chromatic bias, or horizontal cut across the above scatter plots,